 - Summary of proposed work (one page or less).
 Summary of PI's NSF project for which the data is going to be used.
 This can be the summary of the PI's project submitted to NSF.

 - Justification for the research-grade ALSM data.
 The PI specifies why it is important to have ALSM data for their research.

 - Approximate rectangular dimensions (length and width) and location of the proposed project.

 Responsibility of NCALM

 NCALM provides all necessary field crew and equipment for the ALSM data collection.
-The center processes, calibrates, analyzes, validates, and produces products (e.g., XYZ ASCII text files) of the First Surface and the Bare Earth to each PI.
+The center processes, calibrates, analyzes, validates, and produces products (e.g., LAS point cloud files) of the First Surface and the Bare Earth to each PI.
 In addition, NCALM provides opportunities for PIs and/or graduate students to participate in ALSM planning, data collection, data reduction, and analysis.